navapbc/template-infra/docs/infra/set-up-aws-account.md

 # Set up AWS account

+Follow these instructions for **each AWS account** you want to configure (you can have one or more in your project).

 The AWS account setup process will:

 1. Create the [Terraform backend](https://www.terraform.io/language/settings/backends/configuration) resources needed to store Terraform's infrastructure state files.
 The project uses an [S3 backend](https://www.terraform.io/language/settings/backends/s3).